 Piranaa A.: Moving out of home to a new town to start a new job was challenging at first but the community feel of working in a regional town where everyone is so welcoming and appreciative makes it so much easier!
 I have enjoyed my first year out of university and would definitely recommend my colleagues to work in regional towns where all your skills will be utilised everyday and your service will be always valued.

 Michelle C.: Working in a regional location has been very rewarding.
-Patients are very grateful for everything we do whether its changing the add or detecting a retinal tear.
+Patients are very grateful for everything we do whether it’s changing the add or detecting a retinal tear.
 The five minute drive to work is also great.

 Howard L. : This year has been a large learning curve, with the most eye opening experience as you come across so many types of people in different walks of life.